WEBOTEE · DATA METHODOLOGY

 Authorized vs unauthorized ratio — what share of violations come from unverified sellers

-Time window — 16+ months of seller-identity history (price history extends further)
+Time window — full tracked period of seller-identity history (price history extends further)

 Score = 100 − normalized(violation_frequency × severity_weight), clamped [0, 100]